 Mini pita bread hand pies with feta cheese.
 I cannot wait to share this recipe with you.
 The ultimate 100% homemade Greek pita bread dough folded over a delicious feta cheese and red pepper stuffing.
 Make it my way: hand-held mini pies.

-It is somehow crazy to post this pita bread pies before even posted the pita bread recipe but why not?
+It is somehow crazy to post this pita bread pies before even posted the basic pita bread recipe but why not? (update: check out my pita bread.
+I finally made it!).
 I can do whatever I like in my webspace, right?
 They were so delicious that my kids were fighting over the last mini pie and I hardy saved a few for shooting.
 I was so excited about the outcome of that recipe that I immediately grabbed my camera for the shooting and later that day the words came out so right for this post.
 This time.
 For a change.
 Writing a post is still a struggle for me since English isn’t my mother tongue and I have to check every single sentence again and again and it’s usually so hard and frustrating.

 Nailed it!
 The slightly sweet and nutty flavor of the pita bread blends like a charm with the creamy and peppery feta cheese, the sweetness of red pepper and the Mediterranean herbs.
 Therefore, here they come, my mini pita bread hand pies with feta cheese and red bell pepper.